 In 2003, The Denver Yoga Underground conducted its first training.
-At the time, we rented space out of a studio on the second floor of an antique building on corner of 14th and Ogden streets.
+At the time, we rented space out of a studio on the second floor of an antique building on the corner of 14th and Ogden streets.
 There, with its warped floors and single bathroom, we found a home.
-In time, we moved elsewhere in the city; in dance studios, retreat spaces, and even a formal yoga studio.
+In time, we moved elsewhere in the city; to dance studios, retreat spaces, and even a formal yoga studio.
 Finally, we found a permanent home in 2009 at the Sixth Ave.
 UCC.

 At one time, we offered on a donation basis.
 When my kids were little, we exchanged tuition for babysitting.
-Additionally, we align ourselves with organizations who are actively out in the streets teaching yoga to marginalized populations.
+Additionally, we align ourselves with organizations that are actively out in the streets teaching yoga to marginalized populations.
 Yoga for the People is one such organization.
 Many people of color participate in our programs and expressed how much they felt safe and welcoming.
 Since the beginning, the yoga underground community “has always felt “different.”

 Denver is a Mecca for yoga-asana.
 Corepower® got their start here, international teachers live here, and thousands of people practice at Red Rocks any given weekend.

-“Not everyone sees themselves in these lime light arenas.”
+“Not everyone sees themselves in these limelight arenas.”

-Not everyone sees themselves in these lime light arenas.
+Not everyone sees themselves in these limelight arenas.
 Some feel awkward or intimidated.
 For instance, maybe they do not want to be the only person of color in the crowd.
 Perhaps they have a larger body and are not sporting the right apparel, or they want to know more about meditation than sun salutations.
 Perhaps they are just simply leery of too much gloss.

 Yoga itself was born out of the forest.
 Its sacred texts, most of which are not available in English are written in Sanskrit, an ancient and mystical language.
-In the same vein, much of yoga’s history has been passed down through oral tradition and has remained hidden from view, lest the power of the teaching be defused.
+In the same vein, much of yoga’s history has been passed down through oral tradition and has remained hidden from view, lest the power of the teaching is defused.

 Western culture on the other hand values external, material accomplishments more than the quality of our inner life “I’ll be happy when ________.”
 Yoga occupies an odd home amidst American culture.
-Festivals, chain studios, exotic retreats, and designer apparel are a billion dollar industry in the West.
+Festivals, chain studios, exotic retreats, and designer apparel are a billion-dollar industry in the West.

 “In the midst of the fanfare, the actual yoga part can get overshadowed.”

 In the midst of the fanfare, the actual yoga part can get overshadowed.
 The Yoga Underground is a place to step out of the mainstream and enter the quiet cellar of your own being.
-Moreover, it’s a place to still the mind and commune with deeper forces in your heart and discover lasting peace.
+Moreover, it’s a place to still the mind and commune with deeper forces in your heart, and discover lasting peace.

 The content of our advanced programs is rooted in traditional knowledge.
 We go underneath the surface of the mind and weed out those tendencies that keep us stuck in the same-old patterns and plant new seeds of inner and outer renewal.